RyanLiut/ryanliu_homepage/docs/README.md

   6. Mid-term Examination Report for Final Thesis ([Mid-term Report](https://drive.google.com/file/d/1FwkhVCS0SAlYBr-aQ-qcP9PbtOb0Swn_/view?usp=drive_link), [PPT](https://drive.google.com/file/d/1AHAu_9xZqv0RdtoxMLRm0SRb2M72CgRI/view?usp=drive_link))

-  (I may change my topic into **network analysis on semantic map models**, which is a relatively comprehensive and sustainable project with a long period of history.
-I listed several of my work on this)
+  (~~I may change my topic into **network analysis on semantic map models**, which is a relatively comprehensive and sustainable project with a long period of history.~~ I listed several of my work on this)

   7. A Top-down Graph-based Tool for Modeling Classical Semantic Maps: A Crosslinguistic Case Study of Supplementary Adverbs ([NAACL 2025](https://arxiv.org/abs/2412.01423))

-  8. Exploring the Small World of Word Embeddings: A Comparative Study on Conceptual Spaces from LLMs of Different Scales ([In review])
+  8. Exploring the Small World of Word Embeddings: A Comparative Study on Conceptual Spaces from LLMs of Different Scales ([~~In review~~])

+     -> From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs [[Newest version](https://arxiv.org/abs/2502.11380)]

 - **Southern University of Science and Technology** (Master)